There are hundreds of millions of websites currently active on the Internet, so how do you make sure people find yours?

 Search engines cross-reference a web page's content with data in the site's meta tags when indexing the page.
 The more relevant the meta tags, the easier it is for search engines to index a page's content.

 There are 3 basic meta tag fields that can be set up for each active server page.
-Fill in the Default Values to populate meta data for every page with blank SEO fields.
-You can also set up these Default Values if you do not want to set up individual tags for all 25 .ASP pages.
+Fill in the Default Values fields to populate meta data for every page with blank SEO fields.
+You can also set up these default values if you do not want to set up individual tags for all 25 .ASP pages.

 Note that the meta tags defined here control meta data for the fundamental portions of your store.
 Product, category, and article meta tags are set up on their respective editing pages.
 See Configuring SEO for Products, Categories, and Articles below for more information.

 Meta Tag Info